 - Determining the cost of your repairs, if you want to repair the vehicle

 - Providing the insurer will necessary information

 - Managing all emails, phone calls, and text messages

 You could be dealing with serious injuries in addition to having a totaled vehicle.
 If so, our team can also handle your personal injury claim.
 You recoup damages, such as medical bills, lost wages, and pain and suffering, among others.

 Contact an Atlanta Accident Lawyer for Help Obtaining Relief When Your Vehicle Is a Total Loss

-If you’ve been in a car crash in Georgia and your vehicle is a total loss, our Atlanta car accident lawyers can help you obtain the relief you are entitled to from auto insurers and negligent parties.
+If you’ve been in a car crash in Georgia and your vehicle is a total loss, an Atlanta car accident lawyer can help you obtain the relief you are entitled to from auto insurers and negligent parties.
 To discuss your case, call us or contact us online.

 Our firm has four offices to serve you, located in Atlanta, Conyers, Lawrenceville, and Stockbridge.
 Hablamos Español.